visgl/luma.gl/docs/upgrade-guide.md

 ## Removed Features

-Some previously deprecated classes and functions have been removed in luma.gl v4
+Some previously deprecated classes and functions have been removed in luma.gl v4 and applications must be updated if they are still using these.

 | Symbol               | Replacement      | Comment |
 | ---                  | ---              | --- |